 The programme launches at a critical time as research from Youth Index 22 shows overall confidence and happiness of young adults across the UK has fallen to the lowest level in reporting history.

-Ally Owen, Founder of Brixton Finishing School, said: “Our recent study shows lack of mentorship and role models are key barriers to entry for young people from disadvantaged and under-represented backgrounds.
+Ally Owen, Founder of Brixton Finishing School, said: “Our recent study shows lack of mentorship and role models are key barriers to entry for young people from under-resourced and under-represented backgrounds.
 So I am delighted The Trade Desk has committed to funding such an important initiative for the industry, helping to supercharge our mentorship capabilities and deliver much needed structure and resources.
 I am also extremely grateful that Jerome is joining our team to drive this mission – his track record in creating positive pathways for talent speaks volumes.”

 Phil Duffield, UK VP at The Trade Desk, added: “We recognise that increased diversity results in improved corporate culture, innovation and overall business success.
 We are proud of our continued partnership with Brixton Finishing School to help drive change by providing educational and mentorship opportunities to young people from underrepresented backgrounds.
 We are confident that this new mentorship programme will help young people accelerate their careers and make progress in diversifying the advertising and tech industries.”